 In this counseling answer:

-“Your son sounds like a normal and active 3-year-old who is trying to exert his independence.
-In sha’ Allah, stick to your rules and boundaries with him and he will pass through this phase just fine.”
+•In sha’ Allah, stick to your rules and boundaries with him and he will pass through this phase just fine.”

 Thank you for writing to us.
 It is great that your son is having quality time with his dad watching YouTube.
 I’m sure the content is fun and educational.
 However, often time children can demand more time doing an enjoyable thing.
 At 3 years old, your child explores the world around him.